Storage Planning

 Blob Store Types

 Nexus Repository supports several types of blob stores.
 In general, file system blob stores have better performance, but object store blob stores offer unbounded storage and convenience.
-Cloud object stores perform better if you are also running Nexus Repository in the cloud with the same cloud provider.
-File blob store is the default and is recommended for most installations.
+Cloud object stores should only be used when running Nexus Repository on the cloud provider in the same region.

 File Blob Store